- Course Equivalents and Transfer Guides

 - Two courses in Natural Sciences from two disciplines (one lab science required)

 - Additional courses in any category above to satisfy the minimum of 30 credits

 A minimum grade of 2.0 is required for each course.
 Students may use courses transferred from more than one college to satisfy the MTA, including courses completed at EMU and transferred back to the community college.
 Refer to your community college website for a listing of approved courses for completing the MTA.
-Click here for a list of links to community colleges' official MTA websites.

 Students must have their transcripts evaluated and endorsed as "MTA Satisfied" by a community college.
 Check with your community college registrar's office or counseling office to find out how to request an MTA transcript evaluation.

 You may also find the MTA Curriculum Planning worksheet helpful as you select MTA courses using the list of approved courses provided by the community college.

 Students who started college prior to Fall 2014 will have until the end of August 2019 to have their transcripts evaluated by a community college for the MACRAO agreement.
 Eastern Michigan University will continue to accept the MACRAO agreement with the following provisos:

 One approved quantitative reasoning course (unless waived by an ACT math sub-score of 28 or SAT math subscore of 670);